jessonfoo/p003/week_8_and_9/6_cultural_blogs/week_9_blog.md

 - Consider strategies for adapting your learning to your thinking style

 ## Release 0: Copy your Blog Template
-Copy your blog tempate into a new HTML file named `week9_cultural.html`.
+In your [USERNAME].github.io repo, copy your blog tempate into a new HTML file named `week9_cultural.html`.

-## Release 1:
+## Release 1: Select a topic

 ### Option 1: Revisit EQ: Feedback